 Activation Function

-Activation function is a mathematical function that determines whether the neuron should be activated or not.
-It takes the information from the previous neuron and applies some mathematical functions to decide whether to send its own signal further or not.
+An activation function is a mathematical function that determines whether a neuron should be activated or not.
+It takes information from the previous neuron and applies a mathematical transformation to decide whether to send its signal further.
+Some of the most commonly used activation functions are:

-• Sigmoid: It allows some information through (between 0 and 1) but not everything.
+- Sigmoid: It allows some information to pass through (values between 0 and 1) but not everything.

-• Tanh: Similar to sigmoid, but the filter goes from -1 to 1.
+- Tanh: Similar to sigmoid, but the output ranges from -1 to 1.

-• ReLU: It lets all positive information through and blocks negative information.
+- ReLU: It allows all positive information to pass through and blocks negative information.

-• Leaky ReLU: Similar to ReLU, but allows a tiny bit of negative information to leak through.
+- Leaky ReLU: Similar to ReLU, but allows a small amount of negative information to pass through.

-• Softmax: Turns any set of numbers into probabilities that always sum to 1.
+- Softmax: Converts any set of numbers into probabilities that always sum to 1.

 Forward Pass

-Forward pass is the process of sending data from the input layer to the output layer, here are the steps happen in a forward pass
+The forward pass is the process of sending data from the input layer to the output layer.
+Here are the steps involved in a forward pass:

-2. Move to the next layer: Each neuron in this layer takes the values from the previous layer, multiplies them by weights, and sums them up.
+- Move to the next layer: Each neuron in this layer takes the values from the previous layer, multiplies them by their respective weights, and sums them up.

 Backpropagation

-Backpropagation is the most important algorithm you should learn to understand how neural networks learn.
-It calculates the gradient of the loss function with respect to the weights of the network, allowing for the adjustment of weights to minimize the error between the predicted output and the actual target output.
+Backpropagation is a crucial algorithm for understanding how neural networks learn.
+It calculates the gradient of the loss function with respect to the network's weights, enabling the adjustment of weights to minimize the error between the predicted output and the actual target output.
+Here's how backpropagation works:

-After the forward pass, the output of the neural network is compared to the actual target values (ground truth) from the training data.
-This is done using a loss function, which quantifies the difference between the predicted output and the actual target values.
-Here are some commonly used loss function,
+After the forward pass, the neural network's output is compared to the actual target values (ground truth) from the training data.
+This comparison is done using a loss function, which quantifies the difference between the predicted output and the actual target values.
+Here are some commonly used loss functions:

 2. Backpropagation of Errors